yuans-cellbio/customize_genesets/README.md

 # Customize Gene Sets

-Build reproducible pathway GMT libraries for enrichment analysis, with a focus on defensible GO processing, explicit provenance, and code that is easier to troubleshoot than a single monolithic script.
+Build reproducible pathway local GMT signed/unsigned libraries for enrichment analysis, with GO deduplication.

 This repo does two related jobs:

 1. It builds pathway libraries from GO, MSigDB, KEGG, Reactome, PROGENy, and CollecTRI.
 2. It provides helper functions for running ORA and GSEA against those libraries in a consistent way.

-The generated human library lives in [`pathway_library/README.md`](./pathway_library/README.md), which records the exact build date, package versions, parameters, and file inventory for the checked-in artifacts.
+A markdown file is genereated in the local pathway library [`path_to_library/README.md`](./path_to_library/README.md), which records the exact build date, package versions, parameters, and file inventory for the checked-in artifacts.

 ## Why This Repo Exists